In Case of Real Server IP Exposed

 Before changing the real server IP, be sure to confirm that all factors that may expose the IP have been eliminated.

 You can refer to the following steps before changing the real server IP to check the risk factors and prevent the new IP from disclosure.

-Check all the DNS resolution history of the attacked real server IP, including resolution records of sub-domain names, MX (Mail Exchanger) records of mail servers, and NS (Name Server) records.
-Make sure all these records are configured to the Anti-DDoS Advanced IP so that the DNS is not resolving to the new real server IP.
+Check all the DNS resolution records of the attacked real server IP, including resolution records of sub-domain names, MX (Mail Exchanger) records of mail servers, and NS (Name Server) records.
+Make sure that all those records are configured for protection by Anti-DDoS Advanced, so that none of them will be resolved to the new real server IP.

-- Check websites or business systems for possible information disclosure vulnerabilities, such as phpinfo() disclosure and sensitive information leakage on Github.
+- Check your websites or business systems for possible information disclosure vulnerabilities, such as phpinfo() disclosure and sensitive information leakage on GitHub.

-- Check websites or business systems for command execution vulnerabilities.
+- Check your websites or business systems for command execution vulnerabilities.

-Check the real server for potential Trojans, backdoors and other hidden dangers.
+Check your real server for potential trojans, backdoors, and other hidden risks.